 As stated earlier, the value of Pearson correlation for Price vs Curbweight is 0.835 and as there is no correlation between Price and Carheight, hence the Pearson Correlation value between Price & Carheight is near to 0 which is 0.12.

-1. Data should be derived from random or least representative samples, draw a meaningful statistical inference.
+- Data must be from random or representative samples for meaningful statistical inferences.

-2. Both variables should be continuous and normally distributed.
+- Both variables should be continuous and follow a normal distribution.

 - Homoscedasticity is crucial, ensuring similar variance around the line of best fit.

 - Extreme outliers, whether univariate or multivariate, impact the Pearson Correlation Coefficient.
 For instance, plotting age vs. loan amount reveals a correlation, but reversing the variables might yield inconclusive results.
 Consider these assumptions when interpreting correlations for robust analysis.

 Understanding Pearson’s Correlation Coefficient is foundational for anyone delving into statistics or data analysis.
 This guide has demystified the calculation and interpretation of r, offering insights into the strength and direction of linear relationships between variables.
 Armed with this knowledge, beginners can make informed decisions about data relationships.
 As a widely used statistical tool, Pearson’s Correlation Coefficient provides a valuable entry point into quantitative analysis, unlocking possibilities for deeper exploration and comprehension of data patterns.
 Embrace the power of correlation to unravel meaningful insights from your datasets.

 A. Calculate covariance, standard deviation for each variable, and then divide covariance by the product of standard deviations.
 This standardized measure gauges the strength and direction of the linear relationship.

 =CORREL(array1, array2).
 This formula quickly provides the Pearson correlation coefficient (r) for assessing the relationship between datasets.